osmcode/osmium-tool/man/osmium-sort.md

     the input files in three passes, one for nodes, one for ways, and one for relations.
 After reading all objects of each type, they are sorted and written out.
 This is a bit slower than the "simple" strategy, but uses less memory.
-The "multi" strategy doesn't work when reading from STDIN.
+The "multipass" strategy doesn't work when reading from STDIN.
     Default: "simple".